Your Child Needs a Well-Child Checkup

 AGES 8-11: at least once but preferably yearly

 I cannot overemphasize the importance of well-child care.
 Research shows that many children in the United States do not receive the minimum recommended number of preventive health care visits.
 In fact, an American Academy of Pediatrics survey showed that more than 23 percent of children did not receive the recommended number of well-child visits during the year prior to the survey.
 Most doctors who care for children can recount dozens of instances when preventive exams allowed them to discover serious problems during very early stages.

-Taken with permission from the book, God’s Design for the Highly Healthy Child by Walt Larimore, M.D. with Stephen & Amanda Sorenson, (Zondervan).
+Taken with permission from Walt Larimore, M.D. with Stephen & Amanda Sorenson, God’s Design for the Highly Healthy Child (Zondervan).